ToriSwartz/LuvU/README.md

 https://godotengine.org/download

+## Download and Run ##

+To download the game nagivate into the executable folder and download the executable from the correct folder.

 #### References: ####
 Chen, Brian X. “What's the Right Age for a Child to Get a Smartphone?”
 The New York Times, The New York Times, 20 July 2016, www.nytimes.com/2016/07/21/technology/personaltech/whats-the-right-age-to-give-a-child-a-smartphone.html
 “Children, Teens, Media, and Body Image | Common Sense Media.”
 Common Sense Media: Ratings, reviews, and advice, 21 Jan.
 2015, www.commonsensemedia.org/research/children-teens-media-and-body-image.